-Now, this third (and probably final) baby and first hypno-baby was born at home with the same midwife who attended the birth of our son two years ago. <3 I was 9 days overdue, but luckily had a midwife who firmly believed as I do that babies come when they’re ready, not on a specific timeline.
+Now, this third (and probably final) baby and first hypno-baby was born at home with the same midwife who attended the birth of our son two years ago.
+I was 9 days overdue, but luckily had a midwife who firmly believed as I do that babies come when they’re ready, not on a specific timeline.
 I woke up that Sunday morning at 5 am to what I believed to be a practice wave.
 I had a lot of insomnia with this pregnancy and would frequently turn on my Hypnobabies tracks to relax and help settle down into sleep.
-I particularly enjoyed the Visualize Your Birth track and listened to it so frequently that I think it truly became a reality.
+I particularly enjoyed the Visualize Your Birth (Hypnobabies track that takes on a journey of visualizing your birth) track and listened to it so frequently that I think it truly became a reality.
 I pictured giving birth in the mid-afternoon with the bright, happy sun shining through our wide windows in our bedroom while I breathed baby out calmly in the birthing pool.

-I noticed I was having practice waves every 15-20 minutes, but they weren’t uncomfortable.
+I noticed I was having practice waves (Hypnobabies word for contractions) every 15-20 minutes, but they weren’t uncomfortable.
 Just belly squeezes, like a big hug around my midsection.
-By 7 am they were 10 minutes apart and increased in intensity enough for me to know I was in my early birthing time.
-I listened to my Easy First Stage hypnosis track, then woke my husband up at 8 (who’d been sleeping next to me, oblivious to what was going on) and told him we’re having a baby today!
+By 7 am they were 10 minutes apart and increased in intensity enough for me to know I was in my early birthing time (Hypnobabies word for labor).
+I listened to my Easy First Stage (Hypnobabies’ main birthing time track) hypnosis track, then woke my husband up at 8 (who’d been sleeping next to me, oblivious to what was going on) and told him we’re having a baby today!

-I really enjoyed using the “Peace” (hypnosis) cue during my waves, and did the finger drop technique (hypnosis cue) several times.
+I really enjoyed using the “Peace” (hypnosis cue for instant physical comfort) cue during my waves and did the finger drop technique (hypnosis cue) several times.
 I felt like maybe I’d made this up in my head, because I was in no pain, but could tell the intensity was starting to ratchet up.
-I felt shaky during my waves, like my blood sugar was low, so I ate some yogurt, pasta, chicken, and broccoli (can’t imagine not being allowed to eat or even drink in the hospital!!).
+I felt shaky during my waves like my blood sugar was low, so I ate some yogurt, pasta, chicken, and broccoli (can’t imagine not being allowed to eat or even drink in the hospital!!).
 The shakiness was still present during my waves, so I called my midwife and she said she wanted to come over.
 I went upstairs to lie down because I was feeling a bit tired.
-I had every intention of listening to some more Hypnobabies tracks, but by that point my mom, 2nd sister, and stepfather showed up.
+I had every intention of listening to some more Hypnobabies tracks, but by that point, my mom, 2nd sister, and stepfather showed up.
 My midwife was surprised at how calm and quiet I was during my waves and even made a comment that I shouldn’t hold it in and that I might find doing some low moans might be helpful.
 I told her that I was comfortable but would definitely start making noise if I felt like it!

 “I’m scared.”
 “I don’t know if I can do this.”
 “This is so intense.”